 Psoriasis causes areas of dry, red, flaky skin called psoriatic plaques.
 These lesions can be found on many parts of the body, including the face, hairline, and scalp.
 Plaques are itchy and can be painful.

-Nearly 90% of people with psoriasis have plaque psoriasis.
+About 80% of people with psoriasis have plaque psoriasis.

 How Severe Is My Psoriasis?

 When psoriasis is severe, it can cover large areas of the body.
 Many doctors gauge how severe psoriasis is, in part, by how much of your body it covers.

 Severe -- more than 10% of the body

 Moderate -- from 3% to 10%